TheThingSystem/node-lockitron-api/README.md

 - Once you have API access, go to the [Developer site](https://api.lockitron.com) and  login.

+- If you are not taken to the Applications page, click [here](https://api.lockitron.com/v1/oauth/applications).

 - Enter a redirect URL and an activity webhook URI. and click on 'New Application'